Family Matters: Language Transfer and Merging for Adapting Small LLMs to Faroese: Experimental Setup

 \subsection{Training}

 We use the two smaller SmolLM2 \citep{allal2025smollm2smolgoesbig} models (135M and 360M parameters) as they are fully open, including their training data, and well-trained for their size on an English corpus.
 Although their size limits performance on knowledge-intensive tasks, it allows us to continually pre-train and compare them in different setups across substantial corpora.
 We experiment with two adaptation setups to answer \ref{rq:lora}: full-parameter fine-tuning and LoRA fine-tuning.
 We train for 5 epochs on the Faroese corpus (following \citet{muennighoff2023scaling}'s scaling law for data-constraint training); we do not repeat data for other languages.
 Training details can be found in Table~\ref{tab:hyperparams} in Appendix~\ref{app:a}.
 We train on the deduplicated Fineweb-2 \citep{penedo2024fineweb-2} portions for the Scandinavian languages, containing 27B tokens for Danish, 25B for Swedish, 30B for Norwegian-Bokmål, 1.6B for Icelandic, 495M for Norwegian-Nynorsk, and 95M for Faroese.
 Due to resource constraints, we limit the corpora for Swedish, Danish and Norwegian (Bokmål) to 4B tokens.
 We perform sequential continued pre-training for \ref{rq:languages}, first on an individual transfer language, then on the Faroese.
-We do not merge the data of the source languages with the Faroese data because this may introduce language mixing issues \citep{li2025rethinkingmultilingualcontinualpretraining}.
+We do not merge the data of the source languages with the Faroese data because this may introduce language confusion and language mixing in model outputs \citep{li2025rethinkingmultilingualcontinualpretraining}.\footnote{ We make models and data available in a \href{https://huggingface.co/collections/jekunz/adaptation-of-smollm-to-faroese}{HuggingFace collection}. }